kmhofmann/selene/README.md

 In case some tests are failing because auxiliary data files can not be found automatically, specify the path to the `data` directory inside the `selene/` folder manually: `SELENE_DATA_PATH=../data ./test/selene_tests` (or similar).

+### Installing dependencies

+The following are recommendations for installation of dependencies on various platforms.
+Of course any dependency can alternatively also be built from source.

+#### Linux

+On Debian-like systems (e.g. Ubuntu), you should be able to use `apt-get` as follows:

+    apt-get install libjpeg-turbo8-dev libpng16-dev libopencv-dev libboost-filesystem-dev

+However, OpenCV might need to be built from source and installed manually.

+#### MacOS

+Install [Homebrew](https://brew.sh/) to build and install the dependencies as follows:

+    brew install libjpeg-turbo libpng opencv3 boost

+#### Windows

+By far the easiest way is to install and then use the [vcpkg](https://github.com/Microsoft/vcpkg) package manager:

+    .\vcpkg.exe install libjpeg-turbo
+    .\vcpkg.exe install libpng
+    .\vcpkg.exe install opencv
+    .\vcpkg.exe install boost

 ## Documentation

 **selene** is fully documented using the [_Doxygen_](http://www.stack.nl/~dimitri/doxygen/) format.